Part 1 of an insider’s look at the EBITDA Multiple and its accuracy as a valuation indicator

 “THERE ARE LIES, DAMNED LIES, AND STATISTICS”– MARK TWAIN

 There is often talk in wine business circles about the “EBITDA multiple” describing the valuation of a company after an acquisition is announced.
 However, this multiple may be irrelevant with respect to what drives the final transaction value when negotiating an actual sale between two parties.
 Commonly a 10X EBITDA multiple is talked about as “average” in today’s market.
 So, if you own a winery with “Earnings Before Interest, Taxes, Depreciation and Amortization” equal to $1MM, your company will sell for $10MM, right?
 Maybe, but probably not. [i]

-Here are descriptions of three brand-only transactions negotiated by GWP:
+Here are the descriptions of three brand-only transaction negotiated by GWP: